Amorales123/aws/docs/README.md

 ## 🧐 About <a name = "about"></a>

 The following projects shows how to deploy an easy project with aws architecture into ecs fargate, using some services like ecr, ecs, s3 and Firelens as routing logs.
+[Link to Repo](https://github.com/Amorales123/aws)

 ## 🏁 Docker Requisites <a name = "Docker_Requisites"></a>